Volume Rate of Change

 Real-World Example: Confirming a Stock Breakout

 A trader is monitoring a stock that has been consolidating in a tight range between $50 and $55 for three weeks.
-The Volume Rate of Change (VROC) has been hovering around zero, reflecting the low activity.
-Suddenly, the stock price jumps to $56.
+This period of low volatility is reflected in the Volume Rate of Change (VROC) indicator, which has been hovering near zero, suggesting a lack of market-moving activity.
+Suddenly, the stock price jumps to $56, breaking the $55 resistance level.
 The trader checks the VROC indicator, which has spiked to +150%.
-This sharp rise indicates that volume has more than doubled compared to the average of the past few weeks.
+This sharp rise indicates that volume has more than doubled compared to the average of the past several weeks, signifying a massive influx of participants.
 Interpreting this as a strong signal of institutional buying, the trader enters a long position at $56.50.
-The stock continues to rally to $65 over the next few days, supported by sustained high volume.
+The stock continues to rally to $65 over the next few days, supported by sustained high volume and further confirmed by VROC staying positive.
+This shows how VROC can help filter out low-conviction price moves and keep traders on the right side of the trend.

-Result: The trader catches a genuine trend move by filtering out low-volume noise.
+Result: The trader successfully identifies a genuine breakout by using VROC to filter out low-volume price fluctuations.

 Advantages of VROC